Robert Martin (singer): Career

-In 2009, 2010, 2011, 2012 and 2023, Martin was a special guest at Zappanale in Bad Doberan, Germany.
-In 2010, he performed with Collectif LeBocal and The Central Scrutinizer Band.

 He composed the music for the CBS television program Cybill, and was the show's musical director.
 While working on the show he became the partner of its star, Cybill Shepherd.
 He also composed for Baywatch, Martial Law and three seasons of the Lifetime Television program Intimate Portrait.
 Regarding this aspect of his musical life Martin has stated that it served to "pay the bills".

+Before departing Philadelphia, Robert contributed his horn playing to numerous hit records produced by the renowned songwriting team Gamble, Huff, and Bell.
+Although his recording career began with the French horn, Martin expanded to include keyboards, saxophone, and vocals.
+Multi-instrumentalism became a hallmark of his work as he toured and recorded with the Woodstock-based pop group Orleans.

+Martin joined Frank Zappa’s band in the summer of 1981, performing on all of Zappa’s tours and live albums from that point forward.
+His vocals were highlighted during a staple show closer and encore for Zappa's tours from 1981 through 1988 - a cover of The Allman Brothers' 'Whipping Post'.